axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/dashboard-newsfeed-widget.rst

 Define News widget
 ------------------

-The news widget shares relevant information as News Feed into Axon Ivy.
+The news widget shares relevant information as a News Feed into Axon Ivy.

 Below is a sample JSON definition of a news widget in the Portal dashboard